Ford’s suppliers are critical allies in helping us to achieve success in the marketplace and meet our sustainability goals.

 We work to ensure that Ford and our suppliers have management systems in place to mitigate potential risks, ensure continuity of supply and improve the overall sustainability of the complex global automotive supply chain.
 Our aim is to leverage our supply chain – and our industry – to make a positive impact in the markets in which we do business.

 We take a three-pronged approach to supply chain sustainability:

-For a discussion of our global commitment to supply chain sustainability, please see the Supply Chain section.
+For a discussion of our global commitment to supply chain sustainability and detail on the status of our working conditions assessments, please see the Supply Chain section.